ibuetler/p3s-log-aggregation/Tutorial.md

 ### Step 1

-fter we have merged the forensic.log with the access.log in the previous step, we now want to enrich the ip address in the log with it's unique geo location.
+After we have merged the forensic.log with the access.log in the previous step, we now want to enrich the ip address in the log with it's unique geo location.
 Thus, we need to lookup the geo location per ip address.
 We will use the library geoip2 for this task.
 The lookup could be done against an online resource - but for the sake of this tutorial, we will lookup against a local copy of the GeoIP database.

 * Country
 * City